On the Number of Interference Alignment Solutions for the K-User MIMO Channel with Constant Coefficients

 \section{Numerical experiments}

-In this section we present some results obtained be means of the integral formulae in Theorem \ref{th:main2} (for arbitrary interference channels) and Theorem \ref{th:main3} (for square symmetric interference channels).
+In this section we present some results obtained by means of the integral formulae in Theorem \ref{th:main2} (for arbitrary interference channels) and Theorem \ref{th:main3} (for square symmetric interference channels).
 We first evaluate the accuracy provided by the approximation of the integrals by Monte Carlo methods.
 To this end, we focus initially on single-beam systems, for which the procedure described in Section \ref{sec:single_beam} allows us to efficiently obtain the exact number of IA solutions for a given scenario.
 The true number of solutions can thus be used as a benchmark to assess the accuracy of the approximation.

-Tables \ref{tab:num_solutions_1beam_exact} and \ref{tab:num_solutions_1beam_approx} show the number of solutions given by the exact and the approximate procedures, respectively.
+Table \ref{tab:num_solutions_1beam_exact_approx} compares the number of solutions given by both the exact and the approximate procedures.
 To simplify the analysis, we have considered $(M \times (K-M+1),1)^K$ symmetric single-beam networks for increasing values of $M$ and $K$.
-As shown in Section \ref{sec:connection_graph_theory}, counting IA solutions for this scenario is equivalent to the well-studied graph theory problem of counting labeled $(M-1)$-regular digraphs with $K$ nodes.
-Thus, additional terms and further information can be retrieved from integer sequences databases such as \cite{OEIS} from its corresponding A-number given in the last row of Table \ref{tab:num_solutions_1beam_exact}.
-Percentages in Table \ref{tab:num_solutions_1beam_approx} represent the upper bound for the relative error, $2\varepsilon\cdot 100$, obtained in each scenario (see Section \ref{sec:montecarlo}).
+As shown in Section \ref{sec:connection_graph_theory}, counting IA solutions for this scenario is equivalent to the well-studied graph theory problem of counting siple loop-free labeled $(M-1)$-regular digraphs with $K$ nodes.
+Thus, additional terms and further information can be retrieved from integer sequences databases such as \cite{OEIS} from its corresponding A-number given in the last row of Table \ref{tab:num_solutions_1beam_exact_approx}.
+Percentages represent the estimated relative error, $2\varepsilon\cdot 100$, for each scenario (see Section \ref{sec:montecarlo}). \begin{DIFnomarkup}

-Figure \ref{fig:numsol_comparison_1beam} compares the results in Tables \ref{tab:num_solutions_1beam_exact} and \ref{tab:num_solutions_1beam_approx} in a logarithmic scale, to illustrate how the number of solutions increase with $K$ for different values of $M$.
-The exact number of solutions are also depicted to further stress the accuracy of the approximation.
+\end{DIFnomarkup} Figure \ref{fig:asymptotic_growth_rate_fixed_M} depicts the evolution of the exact number of solutions with a growing $K$, and the area between the proposed upper and lower bounds, for different values of $M$ (form top to bottom, $M=2,3,4$).
+It shows that all three are asymptotically equivalent, as proved in Section \ref{sec:bounds_growth_rate}.
+The exact number of solutions has been obtained from the A-sequences mentioned in Table \ref{tab:num_solutions_1beam_exact_approx}.
+For the case $M=4$, the solid line corresponds to the values which are available at the time of writing in \cite[Seq.
+A007105]{OEIS}, i.e. $K\leq 14$.
+Beyond that point, the dashed line extrapolates new values following the model $aK\log(K)+bK+c$.
+The coefficients $a,b$ and $c$ are those providing the best least squares fit of the available data for $K\leq 14$.